baffou/PhaseLAB_doc/docs/source/functions/importItfRef.rst

     <p class="title">Description</p>

-The function ``importItfRef`` automatically import the interfero, and the corresponding reference interferograms, from a specified folder.
-To use this function, it is necessary to specify a sofware input when defining the |Microscope| object.
+The function ``importItfRef`` automatically imports the interferoimage(s), and the corresponding reference interferogram(s), from a specified folder.
+To use this function, it is necessary to specify a software input when defining the |Microscope| object.
 If several images are contained in the data folder, then they are all imported at once, and ``Itf`` becomes an object array.

 |hr|